 Jeri supports the Program and Foundation with her 30 years of not-for-profit business management experience, grant writing and website support skills.
 She is a lobbyist for the ASU Retirees Association and the Arizona Site Steward Program Foundation.
 Jeri is a Project Archaeology Master Teacher.

-I became a site steward in 2012 and believe that working to preserve our state's archaeological heritage is a responsibility we need to fulfill for future generations.
-I am an avid hiker, and am grateful for every opportunity to enjoy the beauty of our state.
-After retiring from a full time career in special education, I have continued to work as an assistive technology consultant and also serve as a CASA (Court Appointed Special Advocate) for children in the foster care system.
+Pam became a site steward in 2012 and believes that working to preserve our state's archaeological heritage is a responsibility we need to fulfill for future generations.
+She is an avid hiker, and grateful for every opportunity to enjoy the beauty of our state.
+After retiring from a full time career in special education, Pam has continued to work as an assistive technology consultant and also serve as a CASA (Court Appointed Special Advocate) for children in the foster care system.

-Joined Arizona State Parks as Assistant Director for Administration in 2009.
-Became Agency Deputy Director, Administration, in 2012.
-Responsible for budgeting, HR, IT, and most agency programs.
-Retired from State Parks in 2015.
-Also Deputy Director of the Arizona Department of Commerce 2004-09.
+Kent served as the Deputy Director of the Arizona Department of Commerce 2004-09.
+He joined the Arizona State Parks as Assistant Director for Administration in 2009 and became Agency Deputy Director, Administration in 2012.
+While at State Parks he was responsible for budgeting, HR, IT, and most agency programs.
+Kent retired from State Parks in 2015.

 Board Member and Historic Preservation Officer